andrewgodwin/emoji-coords/README.md

 # Emoji Coords

-A silly attempt at doing a single-emoji coordinate system for EMFCamp.
+A silly attempt at doing a single-emoji coordinate system for EMFCamp using space-filling curves to try and keep similar emoji near each other.

 You should be able to just run `view.html` on a checkout to see it, but be aware that it's misusing the main EMF map assets and so it may not work